approach0/docs/content/en/internals.md

 $ dot -Tpng tmp/dep.dot > tmp/dep.png
 ```

-We will tell the story by walking through the key modules here.
+Now, we will tell the story by walking through the key modules here.

 ### TeX Parser
 TeX parser converts TeX to Operator Tree (or OPT) and leaf-root paths.
 There are many details involved, among them